bitcoinops/bitcoinops.github.io/_topics/en/ephemeral-anchors.md

   - title: Proposed changes to LN for v3 relay and ephemeral anchors
     url: /en/newsletters/2024/01/24/#proposed-changes-to-ln-for-v3-relay-and-ephemeral-anchors

+  - title: Description of a replacement cycling attack against transactions using P2A
+    url: /en/newsletters/2024/08/09/#replacement-cycle-attack-against-pay-to-anchor

 ## Optional.
 Same format as "primary_sources" above
 see_also: